 - Child abuse (NRS 200.508): It is a crime in Nevada for a person to cause a child to suffer physical or mental harm.
 Depending on the severity of the injuries, the penalties range from just a fine to life in prison.17

 - Statutory sexual seduction / statutory rape (NRS 200.368): It is a crime in Nevada for an adult to have sexual penetration with a child age 15 or 14 and with a minimum 4-year age difference (16 is the age of consent in Nevada).
 The penalties include up to ten (10) years in prison and sex offender status.18

 Have you been arrested for child porn in Nevada?

-Then do not wait to phone our Las Vegas child pornography attorneys for a free consultation.
+Then do not wait to phone our Las Vegas child pornography attorneys for a consultation.
 Our Las Vegas criminal defense attorneys will negotiate with prosecutors to try to dismiss or plead down your charges.